 Read data from a text file or string.

-strreadexcept it can also read from file instead of a string.
-See the documentation of
+except it can also read from file instead of a string.
+See the documentation

 In addition to the options supported by